Place des Montréalaises: Design and features

 Refinements to the final concept included universal-design adjustments to slopes and lighting, a cycling connection between Rue Viger and Rue Saint-Antoine, reworked approaches at nearby intersections, a pedestrian link touching down near Rue Gosford and Rue Saint-Antoine, and additional greening including new tree plantings.
 Some descriptions of the original concept note 21 plant varieties blooming in succession as a tribute to 21 women.

-Inauguration and programming
+Inauguration

-Mayor Valérie Plante inaugurated the square on 16 May 2025, highlighting its role as both a connective link and a commemorative place.
-Related celebrations included an all-female cohort receiving the Ordre de Montréal.
+On November 20, 2017, the site of the future Place des Montréalaises was inaugurated by Mayor Valérie Plante, less than a month after her election.
+The name Place des Montréalaises was officially registered with the Commission de toponymie du Québec a few days later, on December 5, 2017.

+On May 16, 2025, Mayor Plante inaugurated the fully developed permanent square.
+On this occasion, she also presented the insignia of the Ordre de Montréal to an entirely female cohort.
+The women honoured at the ceremony were: